Selma in Pictures: Socratic Seminar

 Prospective voters standing in line to register.

-Distribute full-size, high-resolution copies of the set of three images (the lead image from this lesson and the two on the next page) wto each student or pairs of students.
 Explain that before they analyze the texts, the first step is to carefully observe every detail.
 It is important to read the visual text first, relying on what can be observed, not inferred.
 A useful way to begin is a round-robin in which each student offers one observation.

 Some guiding questions for observing the visual text are: